RTXteam/RTX/deploy/preview/README.md

 ## Manual operations

 ```
-# deploy or redeploy a preview
+# deploy a preview, letting the script pick the path
 bash deploy/preview/deploy.sh 2853 my-branch

-# redeploy with a commit, which allows the fast path
+# same, with a commit, which is what makes the restart path possible at all
 bash deploy/preview/deploy.sh 2853 my-branch 0123456789abcdef0123456789abcdef01234567

-# redeploy and always rebuild the image
+# always rebuild the image, what /deploy runs
 bash deploy/preview/deploy.sh --force 2853 my-branch

+# only restart, refuse rather than rebuild, what /redeploy runs
+bash deploy/preview/deploy.sh --fast-only 2853 my-branch 0123456789abcdef0123456789abcdef01234567

 # remove one preview
 bash deploy/preview/teardown.sh 2853